 6) shall generate a SIP 200 (OK) response to the SIP SUBSCRIBE request according to 3GPP TS 24.229 [4], IETF RFC 6665 [26].

-For the duration of the subscription, the MCPTT server shall notify subscriber about changes of the information of the served MCPTT ID, as described in subclause 9.2.2.3.5.
+For the duration of the subscription, the IWF shall notify subscriber about changes of the information of the served MCPTT ID, as described in subclause 109.2.2.3.5.

-9.2.2.3.5 Sending notification of change of affiliation status procedure
+109.2.2.3.5 Sending notification of change of affiliation status procedure

-In order to notify the subscriber identified by the handled MCPTT ID about changes of the affiliation status of the served MCPTT group ID, the MCPTT server:
+In order to notify the subscriber identified by the handled MCPTT ID about changes of the affiliation status of the served MCPTT group ID, the IWF:

 1) shall consider an MCPTT group information entry such that: